junwatu/article-podcast-coral-agents/README.md

 # Podcast Script Agent

 This Coral agent listens for mentions and turns fetched article content into a concise podcast script.
+It ignores duplicate requests in the same thread unless the message includes `force_regenerate` (or `"force": true`) to bypass the guard.

 ## Configuration